joelazar/dotfiles/README.md

 ## Acknowledgements

-Inspiration and code was taken from alrra, thus this is mainly a fork from his repo.
+Inspiration and code was taken from alrra, thus this is/was mainly a fork from his repo.
-However, I removed macos part of it and tried to improve some lines here and there and converted it to Manjaro compatible.
+However, I removed macos part of it and tried to improve some lines here and there and converted it to be Manjaro compatible and later Arch compatible.
 * [Cătălin](https://github.com/alrra)
   [dotfiles](https://github.com/alrra/dotfiles)